Evernorth/hl7-fhir-udap-common/README.md

 ## License

-Madeleine is Open Source Software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
+hl7-fhir-udap-common is Open Source Software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).

+## Original Contributors

+The hl7-fhir-udap-common was developed originally as a collaborative effort between [Evernorth](https://www.evernorth.com/) and [OKTA](https://www.okta.com/).
+We would like to recognize the following people for their initial contributions to the project:
+ - Tom Loomis - Evernorth
+ - Dan Cinnamon - OKTA